 Handling change is a critical skill for anyone.
 If you're alive, you're handling change all the time.
+And if you want to accomplish big dreams, you're signing up for more change than average.
 But some life circumstances throw change at us faster than others.
 How we deal with it can be the difference between freaking out and settling in.

 Step 1: Freak Out

 My first job out of college was in consulting.
 Nothing static about switching projects, managers, and clients every 6-12 weeks.
-Then I had two babies and mommy-tracked over to the tax department.
+Then, I had two babies and moved over to the tax department.
 Big city tax work was very dynamic.
-Not so much at a regional firm.
+Then my husband’s career took us from Seattle to Middle America.
+The small regional firm’s tax department was not so dynamic.
 So I left.
 Because I craved change.
-Next came years of freelance writing, editing, publishing, speaking, content strategy and social marketing consulting.
+Next, came years of freelance writing, editing, publishing, speaking, content strategy, and social marketing consulting.
 Never the same day twice.

-Still, all those changes a couple of years ago had me spinning.
+Still, all those changes within 2 months during 2013 had me spinning.
 I didn't handle it all very well.
+I freaked out.
+For a minute.
 I got overwhelmed.
 I cried.
 I felt sorry for myself.
-My husband tells me this is all a very normal part of something called the J Curve.
-I called it freaking out.

 Step 2: Relax and make a [new] plan